Babysitter Pay Calculator

 - Optionally, add a tip percentage if you wish to include a tip.

-- Click Calculate Pay to see the total payment.
+- Click Calculate Pay to see the total payment instantly.

 Formula